jawahar-shazab/docs/docs/api.md

 POST /v1/auth/verify-email
 ```

-Verifies the user's email address using the provided token.
+This API verifies the user's email address by validating the token provided in the verification link sent to their email.
+Successful verification confirms the email's legitimacy and activates the user's account for full access.

 ---